This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Double the Donation’s auto-submission functionality is a groundbreaking development in the world of matching gifts and corporate partnerships.
 And it can aid nonprofit fundraising in a few key ways.

-Improving Standard Matching Gift Experiences
+How Auto-Submission Improves Standard Matching Gift Experiences

-Auto-submission makes matching gifts easier than ever for nonprofit organizers, their donors, and the companies that support them.
+Auto-submission makes matching gifts easier than ever for nonprofit organizations, their donors, and the companies that support them.
 Specifically, it enables eligible individuals to complete their match requests in significantly fewer steps—meaning more matches are ultimately completed and fulfilled.

 Introducing Custom Matching Gift Partnerships